demisto/content/Packs/CortexXpanse/Integrations/CortexXpanse/README.md

 ### asm-list-attack-surface-rules

 ***
-Fetches Attack Surface Rules related to how Xpanse does assessment.
+Fetches attack surface rules related to how Cortex Xpanse does assessment.

 #### Base Command